Hypothermia in Anaesthetised Dogs

 • Reduce heat loss from shaved areas

-• Adjust warming based on size, age, and health
+• Adjust warming support based on size, age, and health

-Also Read: Frostbite and Hypothermia in Dogs and Cats
+For related cold-weather safety guidance, read Frostbite and Hypothermia in Dogs and Cats.

 Warming Strategies for Anesthetized Dogs

 Warming strategies are most effective when started early and continued consistently.
-These strategies focus on maintaining normal body temperature throughout anesthesia rather than correcting hypothermia after it occurs.
+The goal is to maintain normal body temperature throughout anesthesia instead of waiting to correct hypothermia after it occurs.

-Passive insulation: Reduce heat loss during surgery using blankets, towels, or warmed recovery areas.
+• Passive insulation: Reducing heat loss with blankets, towels, or warmed recovery areas.

-Active warming: Apply controlled heat during surgery, such as forced-air warming blankets, heating pads, or warmed IV fluids.
+• Active warming: Using controlled heat sources such as forced-air warming systems, heating pads, or warmed IV fluids under veterinary supervision.

 Benefits of Combining Heating Systems

-By using all three layers together preemptive warming, passive insulation, and active heat delivery veterinarians can more effectively protect a dog from hypothermia and support safer recovery.
+A layered approach that includes preemptive warming, passive insulation, and active warming can better protect dogs from hypothermia and support safer recovery.

 Treatment of Hypothermia in Dogs

-When hypothermia in dogs after surgery is detected, prompt treatment is essential.
-The goal is to safely restore body temperature while avoiding rapid overheating, which can stress the cardiovascular system.
+When hypothermia is detected after surgery, prompt treatment is essential.
+The goal is to safely restore body temperature without rapid overheating, which can stress the cardiovascular system.

 Immediate Actions for Warming

-• Monitor vital signs—heart rate, breathing, and body temperature—closely.
+• Monitor heart rate, breathing, and body temperature closely

-• Adjust warming gradually based on the dog’s response, avoiding overheating.
+• Adjust warming gradually based on the dog’s response

 Warming During Recovery

-• Provide warmth consistently while the dog is immobile.
+• Provide consistent warmth while the dog is immobile

-• Stop active warming once the dog’s body temperature returns to normal to avoid overheating.
+• Stop active warming once body temperature normalizes to avoid overheating

 Methods of Rewarming: Passive and Active Approaches